rexerwang/requete/README.md

 > `requete` is the French word for `request`

-**requete** is a lightweight client-side request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+**requete** is a lightweight client-side HTTP request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), and supports middleware for processing requests and responses.
-It provides an API similar to `Axios`.
-And supports middleware for processing requests and responses.
+It provides APIs similar to `Axios`.

 In addition, **requete** also includes an `XMLHttpRequest` adapter, which allows it to be used in older browsers that do not support `Fetch`, and provides polyfills to simplify import.